elsewhencode/project-guidelines/README-ir.md

 - Have a `test` mode environment if needed.

-  _Why:_
+  _چرا:_

   > While sometimes end to end testing in `production` mode might seem enough, there are some exceptions: One example is you may not want to enable analytical information on a 'production' mode and pollute someone's dashboard with test data.
 The other example is that your API may have rate limits in `production` and blocks your test calls after a certain amount of requests.

 - Place your test files next to the tested modules using `*.test.js` or `*.spec.js` naming convention, like `moduleName.spec.js`.

-  _Why:_
+  _چرا:_

-  > You don't want to dig through a folder structure to find a unit test. [read more...](https://hackernoon.com/structure-your-javascript-code-for-testability-9bc93d9c72dc)
+  > You don't want to dig through a folder structure to find a unit test. [توضیحات بیشتر ...](https://hackernoon.com/structure-your-javascript-code-for-testability-9bc93d9c72dc)

 - Put your additional test files into a separate test folder to avoid confusion.

-  _Why:_
+  _چرا:_

   > Some test files don't particularly relate to any specific implementation file.
 You have to put it in a folder that is most likely to be found by other developers: `__test__` folder.
 This name: `__test__` is also standard now and gets picked up by most JavaScript testing frameworks.

 - Write testable code, avoid side effects, extract side effects, write pure functions

-  _Why:_
+  _چرا:_

   > You want to test a business logic as separate units.
-You have to "minimize the impact of randomness and nondeterministic processes on the reliability of your code". [read more...](https://medium.com/javascript-scene/tdd-the-rite-way-53c9b46f45e3)
+You have to "minimize the impact of randomness and nondeterministic processes on the reliability of your code". [توضیحات بیشتر ...](https://medium.com/javascript-scene/tdd-the-rite-way-53c9b46f45e3)

   > A pure function is a function that always returns the same output for the same input.
 Conversely, an impure function is one that may have side effects or depends on conditions from the outside to produce a value.
-That makes it less predictable. [read more...](https://hackernoon.com/structure-your-javascript-code-for-testability-9bc93d9c72dc)
+That makes it less predictable. [توضیحات بیشتر ...](https://hackernoon.com/structure-your-javascript-code-for-testability-9bc93d9c72dc)

 - Use a static type checker

-  _Why:_
+  _چرا:_

   > Sometimes you may need a Static type checker.
-It brings a certain level of reliability to your code. [read more...](https://medium.freecodecamp.org/why-use-static-types-in-javascript-part-1-8382da1e0adb)
+It brings a certain level of reliability to your code. [توضیحات بیشتر ...](https://medium.freecodecamp.org/why-use-static-types-in-javascript-part-1-8382da1e0adb)

 - Run tests locally before making any pull requests to `develop`.

-  _Why:_
+  _چرا:_

   > You don't want to be the one who caused production-ready branch build to fail.
 Run your tests after your `rebase` and before pushing your feature-branch to a remote repository.

 - Document your tests including instructions in the relevant section of your `README.md` file.

-  _Why:_
+  _چرا:_

   > It's a handy note you leave behind for other developers or DevOps experts or QA or anyone who gets lucky enough to work on your code.